-People love MailChimp because of its ease-of-use and beautiful designs.
+People love MailChimp because of its ease-of-use and flexibility.
 The problem is, it’s often cumbersome to try and use your own customized templates if they’re not specifically optimized for MailChimp.
 Instead, you end up sacrificing either the intuitive interface or the jaw-dropping user experience, neither of which are what you want.

 Happily, we’ve once again updated our list of the top MailChimp email newsletter templates that provide simple, drag-and-drop functionality without sacrificing style.